 Birds of the genus Cisticola are infamous for their similar appearance.
 They are enigmatic in their plumage coloration and most species are identifiable only with certainty by their songs (Peacock, 2012).
 These small birds (9–18 cm) mostly occur alone or in pairs, but in large flocks on occasion, in open or light woodlands with a grassy under layer.
 Of the 52 species described, all but four are endemic to sub‐ Saharan Africa; these four are found in Madagascar, southern Eur- ope, Asia and northern Australia (Peacock, 2012).

 All Cisticola species are either resident or migrate over a short distance to gain or lose altitude.
 They are insectivorous, but may also feed on other invertebrates.
 Seeds and other plant material sel- dom form part of their diet.
-The majority of cisticolas are territorial, and the male and female are monogamous.
+The majority of Cisticolas are territorial, and the male and female are monogamous.
 Breeding takes place in summer and is dependent on rainfall.
 Breeding will occur about 2 months earlier in areas with winter rainfall (Peacock, 2012).

 | Habitat

-The habitats of cisticolas vary considerably with some preferring moist areas and others drier places (Figure 1).
+The habitats of Cisticolas vary considerably with some preferring moist areas and others drier places (Figure 1).
 For the purpose of this study, the habitats and distributions of the following Cisticola species were considered (Peacock, 2012).

 The Zitting Cisticola (C. juncidis) is home in moist grasslands with tufts less than one meter tall.
 Sometimes, it may occur alongside Desert Cisticola (C. aridulus) in drier areas, but mostly it prefers grasslands that are taller and denser.